 There will be one or two other machines that you wouldn’t want to miss out on either, so make sure to simply not interact with Professor Hojo.

-When you first start, you will be present in a room that looks incredibly futuristic.
-The entire room will be colored top to bottom in a grayish-blue tone, and there will be machinery that will surround and scattered all across the room.
+When you first start, you will be in an incredibly futuristic room.
+The entire room will be colored top to bottom in a grayish-blue tone, and machinery will surround and be scattered all across the room.

-On the floor, there will be a few grates that will be running all around the machinery, and there will be a yellow line that will indicate that people are not allowed to go across the floor beyond a certain limit and are not allowed to touch the machinery.
+On the floor, there will be a few grates that will run all around the machinery, and there will be a yellow line that will indicate that people are not allowed to go across the floor beyond a certain limit and are not allowed to touch the machinery.

 - The yellow and black lines will be painted on the floor and will be surrounded by the main machinery that will be standing tall towards the left end of the room.
 The line itself will be painted in a hexagon shape.